Portrait from the 1956 North Carolina State Manual.

 Following the lengthy write-up on May 8th centering on Zanesville, Ohio Mayor Epaminondas L. Grigsby, we journey south to North Carolina for today's profile.
 The outstandingly named Du Brutz Cutlar Moore served five terms in the North Carolina State Senate and also distinguished himself in a variety of business endeavors in his home county of Robeson, North Carolina.
 Moore would gain additional distinction through his service as chairman of the State Board of Alcoholic Control, being named to that post by Governor Clyde Hoey.

-Du Brutz Cutlar Moore was born on August 6, 1895, in Pender County, North Carolina, being the son of John Bailey and Serena Lee Moore.
-Moore attended the University of North Carolina in 1913-1914 and later was stationed in Europe during the First World War as a private.
-He married in 1922 to Ms. Ruth Robeson Norment, and three children were eventually born to this couple: Du Brutz Jr. (1923-2003), Ruth Moore Morgan (died 2004) and Mary Moore Warner.
+Du Brutz Cutlar Moore was born on August 6, 1895, in Pender County, North Carolina, the son of John Bailey and Serena Lee Moore.
+Moore attended the University of North Carolina from 1913-1914 and later was stationed in Europe during the First World War as a private with the Seventh Anti-Aircraft Battery.
+He married in June of 1922 to Ms. Ruth Robeson Norment, and three children were eventually born to the couple, Du Brutz Jr. (1923-2003), Ruth Moore Morgan (died 2004) and Mary Moore Warner.